Frank Walker (Australian journalist)

 Frank Bartley Walker (19 September 1919 – 24 August 2008) was an Australian journalist and non-fiction writer.

 Early life

 Walker was born in Hay, New South Wales, the son of Frank and Ethel Walker.
-Walker attended Newington College (1934-1936) before entering the University of Sydney to study arts while a resident of Wesley College.
-He joined the Sydney Morning Herald as a journalist in 1938.
+Walker attended Newington College (1934–1936) before entering the University of Sydney to study arts while a resident of Wesley College.
+He joined The Sydney Morning Herald as a journalist in 1938.

 War service

 In 1939, Walker enlisted in the Royal Australian Navy, and served as a lieutenant in corvette hunting submarines.
 During the war he married Joyce, an army nurse who had served in Palestine.

 Journalism

-Following World War II, Walker returned to the Herald and was posted to the United States of America where he worked with Reuters-Australian Associated Press.
+Following World War II, Walker returned to the Herald and was posted to the United States of where he worked with Reuters-Australian Associated Press.
 His reporting of McCarthyism brought him into conflict with Joe McCarthy and his wife's visa was cancelled.
 He then worked for Reuters in London before joining The Herald (Melbourne).